Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 The key documents published by the government are as follows:

 Once the transition period under the Withdrawal Agreement ends, certain EU laws and regulations facilitating broad regulatory harmonisation within the UK market to date will no longer bind the UK.
 With the limits of EU regulation lifted, certain powers and devolved competences relevant to UK market regulation will be repatriated.
-With the UK devolved administrations expecting more control in areas such as agriculture, environment, food standards, planning, procurement, certain areas of tax etc at the end of the transition period, the government is seeking to ensure a centralised UK-wide approach to avoid the introduction of barriers to
+With the UK devolved administrations expecting more control in areas such as agriculture, environment, food standards, planning, procurement, certain areas of tax etc at the end of the transition period, the government is seeking to ensure a centralised UK-wide approach to avoid the introduction

 Access this article and thousands of others like it free by subscribing to our blog.